 Using the above assumptions and equation A5 the COPT for the SWIS can be calculated.
 Table A6 presents a part of the COPT for the SWIS.
-Error!
-Reference source not found. resents the list of scheduled generators, demand side program facilities and their maximum capacity, and equivalent forced outage rates.
+Appendix 6 presents the list of scheduled generators, demand side program facilities and their maximum capacity, and equivalent forced outage rates.

-In its 2018/19 margin peak and margin off-peak review for the provision of spinning reserve, AEMO excluded the upward load following capacity of NewGen Kwinana and Cockburn CCGT facilities from the calculation of margin values.
+134 In its 2018/19 margin peak and margin off-peak review for the provision of spinning reserve, AEMO excluded the upward load following capacity of NewGen Kwinana and Cockburn CCGT facilities from the calculation of margin values.
 For simplicity, this report does not add back the load following capacity of these resources.